Iris in Perfumery: The Rhizome, Not the Flower

 - 219 volatile compounds identified (Yuan et al., 2019)

-- 6 distinct olfactory groups by cluster analysis
+- 10 distinct olfactory profiles by analysis

 - This floral scent is what Franciris® evaluates